Q: Carnivorous plants of northern Africa--little known species!

 A:

-The number of carnivorous plant species known from Africa, Madagascar, and the Seychelles is huge, so to make this page a
+The number of carnivorous plant species known from Africa, Madagascar, and the Seychelles is huge, so on this page

 countries at the southern tip of the continent: South Africa, Lesotho, and Swaziland.